zeek/zeek/frameworks/configuration.rst

     [option name][tab/spaces][new value]

-Configuration files can be specified by adding them to :bro:id:`Config::config_files`.
+Configuration files can be specified by adding them to :zeek:id:`Config::config_files`.
 Note that in a cluster configuration, only the manager node attempts to read the specified configuration files.

 For example, simply add something like this to local.zeek: